 Lightning Talks: A Dive into Unique Institutional Cases

-Presenters: Andrew Dell’Antonio, Distinguished Teaching Professor in, and Head of, the Musicology/Ethnomusicology Division of the Butler School of Music in the College of Fine Arts at UT Austin | Emily Beitiks, Interim Director, Longmore Institute on Disability at San Francisco State University | Laura Westhoff, Professor and chair of the History Department at the University of Missouri-St. Louis
+Andrew Dell’Antonio is Distinguished Teaching Professor in, and Head of, the Musicology/Ethnomusicology Division of the Butler School of Music in the College of Fine Arts at the University of Texas at Austin.

 Learning through the experiences of others is always helpful.
 Run as a series of back-to-back lightning talks, this session affords us the space for a deep dive as a community into institutional examples.